David-Haim/concurrencpp/README.md

 #### Creating user-defined executors

-As mentioned before, Applications can create their own custom executor type by implementing the `executor` interface.
+As mentioned before, Applications can create their own custom executor type by inheriting the `derivable_executor` class.
 There are a few points to consider when implementing user defined executors:
 The most important thing is to remember that executors are used from multiple threads, so implemented methods must be thread-safe.
 Another important thing is to handle shutdown correctly: `shutdown`, `shutdown_requested` and `enqueue` should all monitor the executor state and behave accordingly when invoked:
 * `shutdown` should tell underlying threads to quit and then join them. `shutdown` must also destroy each  unexecuted `coroutine_handle` by calling `coroutine_handle::destroy`.